-Figure 2: Estimated functions from the first model of the HPLC-PDA data, where X(s) and Y(t) are the chromatogram curves at wavelengths 296 and 332 nm, respectively.
-Top: the estimated coefficient surface $\widehat{\mathfrak{B}}(s,t)$ (left) and its corresponding auxiliary smooth function $\widehat{\beta}(s,t)$ (right) where $\widehat{\mathfrak{B}}(s,t) = D_s^2 D_t \widehat{\beta}(s,t)$; Bottom: the estimated intercept function $\widehat{\mathfrak{U}}(t)$ (left) and the corresponding auxiliary function $\widehat{\mu}(t)$ (right) with $\widehat{\mathfrak{U}}(t) = D\widehat{\mu}(t)$.
+Figure 2.
+Estimated functions from the first model of the HPLC-PDA data, where X(s) and Y(t) are the chromatogram curves at wavelengths 296 and 332 nm, respectively.
+Top: the estimated coefficient surface $\widehat{\mathfrak{B}}(s,t)$ (left) and its corresponding auxiliary smooth function $\widehat{\beta}(s,t)$ (right), where $\widehat{\mathfrak{B}}(s,t) = D_s^2 D_t \widehat{\beta}(s,t)$ ; Bottom: the estimated intercept function $\widehat{\mathfrak{U}}(t)$ (left) and the corresponding auxiliary function $\widehat{\mu}(t)$ (right), with $\widehat{\mathfrak{U}}(t) = D\widehat{\mu}(t)$ .

-We next apply the new method fof.deriv to all 89 observations and fit the seven models, separately.
-In Figure 2, we provide the estimated functions in the first model with spiky predictor (296nm) and response (332nm) curves.
-The selected orders of partial derivatives are $d_1 = 2$ and $d_2 = 1$ in this model.
-The top panel of Figure 2 shows the estimated coefficient surface $\widehat{\mathfrak{B}}(s,t)$ (left) and the corresponding auxiliary function $\widehat{\beta}(s,t)$ (right) with $\widehat{\mathfrak{B}}(s,t) = D_s^2 D_t \widehat{\beta}(s,t)$.
-The $\widehat{\beta}(s,t)$ is smooth.
-By taking partial derivatives, we obtain the estimate $\widehat{\mathfrak{B}}(s,t)$ of the coefficient surface which is spiky, especially when $s \leq 0.2$ or $s \geq 0.8$, together with an isolated peak around (0.5, 0.5).
-This corresponds to the large spikes in Y(t) and X(s) and indicates their associations.
-Similarly, the estimated intercept function $\widehat{\mathfrak{U}}(t)$ and its corresponding auxiliary function $\widehat{\mu}(t)$ with $\widehat{\mathfrak{U}}(t) = D\widehat{\mu}(t)$ are shown in the bottom panel of Figure 2.
-The $\widehat{\mathfrak{U}}(t)$ is wiggle in the whole range of t, with deep valleys and large peaks corresponding to the main spikes in the samples curves at wavelengths 296nm and 332nm of Figure 1.
-We show the estimated functions for the other six models in Figures S.13~S.18 in Section S.3.4 of supplementary material.
-All these figures show that we can efficiently get spiky coefficient estimates via smooth auxiliary functions.
-Compared to the estimate $\widehat{\mathfrak{B}}(s,t)$ in Figure 2 for Model 1, the figures for Models $2 \sim 7$ do not have the isolated peak around (0.5, 0.5), the peaks at $s \leq 0.2$ in $\widehat{\mathfrak{B}}(s,t)$ gradually weaken (Models $2 \sim 4$) and then completely disappear (Models $5 \sim 7$), and bulks show up around s = 0.6 in Model 4, get smoother in Models 5 and 6, and finally dampen in Model 7.
-All figures of $\widehat{\mathfrak{B}}(s,t)$ have spikes for $s \ge 0.8$, but the spikes get much fewer and weaker in Models 6 and 7.
+samples curves at wavelengths 296 nm and 332 nm of Figure 1.
+We show the estimated functions for the other six models in Figures S13-S18 in Section S3.4 of the Supplementary Material.
+These figures all show that we can efficiently get spiky coefficient estimates using smooth auxiliary functions.
+Compared to the estimate $\widehat{\mathfrak{B}}(s,t)$ in Figure 2 for Model 1, the figures for Models 2 to 7 do not have the isolated peak around (0.5, 0.5), the peaks at $s \leq 0.2$ in $\widehat{\mathfrak{B}}(s,t)$ gradually weaken (Models 2 to 4), and then completely disappear (Models 5 to 7), and bulks show up around s = 0.6 in Model 4, get smoother in Models 5 and 6, and finally dampen in Model 7.
+All figures of $\widehat{\mathfrak{B}}(s,t)$ have spikes for $s \geq 0.8$ , but the spikes get much fewer and weaker in Models 6 and 7.
 All these observations match the gradually changed patterns shown in the sample curves in Figure 1.

-6. Discussion
+6. Conclusion

-By introducing a novel perspective for spiky estimates, we propose a new method to fit the FOF regression model for spiky functional data observed on a dense grid.
+By introducing a novel perspective for spiky estimates, we propose a new method for fitting the FOF regression model for spiky functional data observed on a dense grid.
 We view the coefficient functions as the derivatives of smooth auxiliary functions.
-By imposing smoothing penalties on such auxiliary functions, we do not need the smoothness assumption on the coefficient functions which is common in FDA, and can produce unsmooth estimates by taking derivatives of the smooth auxiliary functions.
-Compared to the existing methods which directly estimate the coefficient function, our new approach is more efficient in dimension reduction and overcomes over-smoothing.
-Simulation and real data analysis show that the new method has better performance than existing methods for spiky coefficient functions, and has comparable prediction accuracy with the competing smooth method when both the intercept and slope coefficient functions are smooth.
-The asymptotic theory is applicable to models with coefficient functions in a larger space than the usual Sobolev space, and can provide smaller upper bounds for spiky functional data than the method designed for smooth functional data.
+By imposing smoothing penalties on such auxiliary functions, we do not need the smoothness assumption on the coefficient functions, which is common in FDA, and can produce nonsmooth estimates by taking the derivatives of the smooth auxiliary functions.
+Compared with existing methods, which directly estimate the coefficient function, our new approach is more efficient in terms of dimension reduction and overcomes over-smoothing.
+Simulations and a real-data analysis show that the new method outperforms existing methods for spiky coefficient functions, and has comparable prediction accuracy with the competing smooth method when both the intercept and the slope coefficient functions are smooth.
+The asymptotic theory is applicable to models with coefficient functions in a larger space than the usual Sobolev space, and can provide smaller upper bounds for spiky functional data than those of the method designed for smooth functional data.

-We used the CV to selected tuning parameters.
-Other methods can be explored, such as the GCV and the population based training (PBT) (Jaderberg et al., 2017).
-The PBT is an adaptive method for hyperparameter search used in neural network.
+We used CV to selected tuning parameters.
+Other methods can be explored, such as generalized cross-validation (GCV) and population-based training (PBT) (Jaderberg et al. (2017)).
+PBT is an adaptive method for a hyperparameter search used in a neural network.
 It starts with an initial set of parameter combinations and repeatedly updates the set by exploitation and exploration.
-There are various exploration and exploitation strategies, whose performance in our model deserves further investigation.
+There are various exploration and exploitation strategies, the performance of which in our model deserves further investigation.